 - You will have 15 minutes to present your PowerPoint presentation.
 Do not go over your allotted presentation time.

 - At the start of your presentation, verbally disclose whether you have any financial support or conflicts of interest to report.
 This is required for CE purposes.
-Use our template and instructions (PDF) for adding slides to your PowerPoint.

 - Once all presentations are completed, there will be time for live Q&A.